-This is where the Civil Clauses at many universities come in: commitments to teach, learn and conduct research solely for civilian and not military purposes [100].
-Even if Civil Clauses cannot exclude the military relevance of civilian research in general, they can increase the barriers to military research and strengthen peaceful alternatives.
-As the Civil Clauses at universities stand in the way of militarization they are increasingly under political pressure.
+This is where the civil clauses at many universities come in: commitments to teach, learn and conduct research solely for civilian and not military purposes [71].
+Even if civilian clauses cannot generally exclude the military relevance of civilian research, they can increase the barriers to military research and strengthen peaceful alternatives.
+As the civil clauses at universities stand in the way of militarization they are increasingly under political pressure.

 In order to escape the logic of war, an ambivalence analysis contributes to transparency at the interface of civil-military research and development and identifies nodes where development paths can be separated on the basis of concrete parameters, as is usual in export control.
-In doing so, differences between civil and military applications need to be made clearer rather than blurred, and the social and international framework conditions of decision-making processes should be revealed [91].
+In doing so, differences between civil and military need to be made clearer rather than blurred, and the social and international framework conditions of decision-making processes are to be revealed [64].

-Challenges of new technologies in complex conflict landscapes require novel approaches of preventive arms control combined with political and legal frameworks that tackle the dual-use problem in the early phases of research and development [101].
-Preventive arms control, technology assessment and design and Civil Clauses limit dangerous technological developments, influence technological conflicts and create transparency in science.
-Civil science and education promote international cooperation and solutions to global challenges (against climate crisis, war, displacement and social inequality, and work for just, sustainable and peaceful transformation).
+Challenges of new technologies in complex conflict landscapes require novel approaches of preventive arms control combined with political and legal frameworks that tackle the dual-use problem in the early phases of research and development [72].
+Preventive arms control, technology assessment and design and civil clauses limit dangerous technological developments, influence technological conflicts and create transparency in science.
+Civil science and education promote international cooperation and solutions to global challenges (against climate crisis, war, displacement, social inequality, for just, sustainable and peaceful transformation).

-6.2 Responsibilities of Science Institutions and Scientists
+5.2 Responsibility of Science Institutions and Scientists

-Science and scientists were always trapped between applications for public resources to fund scientific research, requests from society providing the financial resources, their own job positions, and ideas for new scientific research.
+Science and scientists were always trapped between the application for public resources to fund scientific research, the requests from society providing the financial resources, their own job position, and the ideas for new scientific research.
 Science will never be independent of the political and economic situation in which it is embedded.
 Therefore scientists and science institutions cannot deny responsibility for the application of scientific results.
-A prominent example is the responsibility of scientists during Germany's Nazi period, in their work for developing a nuclear bomb, as well as that of the scientists in the Manhattan project.
-As a consequence of this responsibility the Einstein-Russell manifesto [102] was launched, 70 years ago in 1955, where it is written: we urge [the governments], consequently, to find peaceful means for the settlement of all matters of dispute between them.
+A prominent example is the responsibility of scientists during Germany's Nazi period, in their work for developing a nuclear bomb, as well as of the scientists in the Manhattan project.
+As a consequence of this responsibility the Einstein-Russel manifesto [73] was launched, 70 years ago in 1955, where it is written: we urge [the governments], consequently, to find peaceful means for the settlement of all matters of dispute between them.

-In a very similar spirit, the Göttingen Eighteen [103] (among which were M. Born, O. Hahn, M. v.
+In a very similar spirit, the Göttingen Eighteen [74] (among the authors were M. Born, O. Hahn, M. v.
 Laue, and C.F. v.
 Weizsäcker) wrote: Our profession is pure science and its application.
 Conveying our knowledge to young people make us responsible for the consequences of our profession.
 This is why we cannot remain silent on all political questions.
 And they continue: None of the signees would be willing to work on the production, testing of use of nuclear weapons.